Personal C++ notes

 Preprocessor directives can be made to span multiple lines by appending a backslash to the end of each continued line.

-If no value follows the identifier in a #define directive, the identifier is defined, but is replaced with the empty string during preprocessing.
+If no value follows the name, the name will be defined, but it will be replaced with the empty string during preprocessing:

 #undef cancels the effect of a #define directive.

-#ifdef and #ifndef test whether a preprocessor identifier is defined. #if and #elif test whether a constant expression evaluates to true.
-Any of these can be followed by #else.
-All must be followed, at some point, by #endif.
+#ifdef and #ifndef test whether a preprocessor identifier has been defined. #if and #elif test whether a constant expression evaluates to true.
+Any of these can be followed by #else, and all must be followed at some point by #endif.

 Included files are always located in an implementation-specific manner.
-Generally, however, files with names enclosed in angle brackets are located by searching a user-defined path:
+Generally, files in angle brackets are located by searching a user-defined path:

 #include <iostream>